 Song and Dance

-The songs included original and classic songs, important to the tribes in attendance.
+The songs included original and classic songs, important to the communities in attendance.
 The dances included styles such as Grass Fancy, Northern Traditional, Buckskin and Fancy Shawl.

 Food and Craft Stalls